Double Indemnity: Plot

-Keyes finds the witness from the train's observation car who says that the man he saw on the train was not the Dietrichson in photos, but fails to recognize Neff, who is present.
-Neff warns Phyllis that pursuing the insurance claim in court risks exposing the murder, and insists that they should not see each other until the investigation ends.
-Nino Zachetti has been visiting Phyllis every night since the murder, and Keyes now suspects Nino is her accomplice.
+Keyes finds the witness from the train.
+He confirms that the man he saw on the train does not match Dietrichson's photos but fails to recognize Neff.
+Neff warns Phyllis against pursuing the insurance claim in court and insists they should not see each other until the investigation ends.
+Nino has been visiting Phyllis every night since the murder, and Keyes suspects Nino is her accomplice.

-Suspecting that Phyllis is now manipulating Nino to eliminate him and kill Lola, Neff confronts Phyllis and threatens to kill her.
-Phyllis shoots Neff, but when he comes closer and dares her to shoot again, she does not.
-She says that she never loved him "until a minute ago, when I couldn't fire that second shot."
+Neff fears Phyllis is manipulating Nino to eliminate him and kill Lola.
+He confronts Phyllis and threatens to kill her.
+Phyllis shoots Neff.
+He moves closer and dares her to shoot again, but she does not.
+She says she never loved him "until a minute ago, when I couldn't fire that second shot."
 As they embrace, Neff shoots her twice with her gun.
-As Neff leaves, he sees Nino walking up to the house.
-Neff convinces Nino to call Lola and make up with her.
+As Neff leaves, he sees Nino walking up to the house and urges him to make up with Lola.

-Finishing recording his confession, Neff looks up to see Keyes, summoned by a janitor who saw blood drippings.
-When Neff asks how long Keyes has been listening, Keyes responds "Long enough."
-Asking for a head start, Neff intends to flee to Mexico, but Keyes says he won't make it to the elevator.
-Neff collapses in the doorway as Keyes calls for an ambulance and the police, and the two wait for them to arrive.
-Chuckling ruefully, Neff says that Keyes couldn't solve this one because the culprit was too close, right across the desk.
-Keyes responds, “Closer than that, Walter.”
-Walter responds, “I love you, too.”
+As he finishes confessing, Neff sees Keyes in the office.
+Neff asks for a head start to flee to Mexico, but he collapses in the doorway.
+As they wait for an ambulance, the two men confirm their friendship.